Skip to content

 Barbara's Fishtrap

-Historic shack serving tempura-style fish and chips.
+Historic, cash-only shack perched over the harbor.
+Renowned for tempura-style fish and chips.

 12 min walk